resgroup/hill-of-towie-open-source-analysis/README.md

 The script `scripts/uplift_analysis_2025/northing.py` calculates the northing corrections saved to `scripts/uplift_analysis_2025/wind_up_config/northing/optimized_northing_corrections.yaml` and used in subsequent analyses.
 The plot below shows the circular difference of ERA5 wind direction to each turbine's yaw direction before the northing correction.
-The turbine north calibrations are apparently wrong quite often which means the northing correction is quite important.
+The turbine north calibrations are apparently often wrong, which means the northing correction is quite important.

 ![northing error vs reanalysis_wd before northing](https://github.com/user-attachments/assets/aaf1e4c6-dc10-4c59-9281-1051128464af)